ghjuliasialelli/AGBD/README.md

 3. [Patches creation](https://github.com/ghjuliasialelli/AGBD#Patches-creation)

 ## Downloading the data
 The dataset is openly accessible on [HuggingFace](https://huggingface.co/datasets/prs-eth/AGBD), where it is stored in a streamable ML-ready format.
-However, the patch size is fixed (15x15).
-Users who want to experiment with a different patch size can download the data as described, and use the provided data loader.
-Note that the data is 300GB.
+Should you want to reproduce our experiments with the data format we used can download the data as described, and use the provided data loader.
+Note that the data is ~300GB.

 You can either download: the tabular data, that only contains data for the central pixel (this is equivalent to using a patch size of 1x1), in `.csv` format; or the `.h5` data which contains the 25x25 patches.
 You can download data for the year 2019 and/or the year 2020.